- Floris established in London by Juan Famenias Floris.

 - William Waltke acquired by Procter and Gamble.

-- Coty, Inc. acquires a substantial interest in Marie Earle, Inc.
+- Coty, Inc. acquires Marie Earle.

 - Dorothy Gray salon opens in the new Dorothy Gray building.

 - Harold F. Ritchie & Company acquires J. C. Eno Ltd.

 - Helena Rubinstein New York salon moves to 8 East 57th Street; control of the American business sold to Lehman Brothers; Helena Rubinstein Beauty Products Manufacturing Company becomes H. J. T. Beauty Products Manufacturing Company; salons opened in Vienna and Toronto.